rocky-linux/createhdds/README.md

 # createhdds.py

-createhdds.py creates and maintains the set of pre-rolled hard disk images needed for some of the Fedora openQA tests.
+createhdds.py creates and maintains the set of pre-rolled hard disk images needed for some of the Rocky Linux openQA tests.

 ## Requirements